linzhangUCA/diff_drive_robot_ros2_demo/README.md

-# 6 - Simulate LiDAR
+# 7 - Breakdown URDF into Small Pieces